alalading0207/SARBA-Net/README.md

 Note:

-- The original WHU-OPT-SAR images are very large.- We provide cropping scripts to preprocess the dataset.
+- The original WHU-OPT-SAR is multi-class and has a large image size.
+We provide a category merging script and a cropping script to preprocess the dataset.

-Cropping script location:
+Cropping script location: lib/datasets/process

 ### 2. Dataset Organization